hwan-sig/hwan-sig/README.md

-# Code Base for our works
+# Codebase for Our Projects

 [Rethinking the Flat Minima Searching in Federated Learning](https://github.com/hwan-sig/Official-FedGF)